 These typed transcripts will help make primary sources more accessible for students, teachers, and researchers.
 This volunteer opportunity is available to students who are at least thirteen years old.

 Learn more about how to begin transcribing by watching this video:

-A collection of Diaries written by Thomas Rogers booth starting in 1861 until 1889.
+A collection of diaries written by Thomas Rogers Booth from 1861 through 1889.
 Booth was a railroad engineer from New Castle, Delaware.
-Some entries mention his travel however, these diaries have not been read so the content is largely a mystery waiting for transcribers.
+Some entries mention his travel; however, these diaries have not been read, so the content is largely a mystery waiting for transcribers to discover.

-This project is composed of two sets of correspondence, one from Charles G. Horsfall to his family and another set from Edwin B. Sherzer to his wife, Clara.
-Both men traveled to Alaska after gold was discovered in Alaska in 1896.
+This project is composed of two sets of correspondence, one from Charles G. Horsfall to his family and the other from Edwin B. Sherzer to his wife, Clara.
+Both men traveled to Alaska after gold was discovered there in 1896.
 The letters were written starting in 1900.

 This selection of documents sheds light on what life was like for some Black Americans in the eighteenth century.
 Taken from more than 200 books, magazines, and newspapers, these texts—which are largely about enslaved people and the institution of slavery—provide insight into the experiences of some Black Americans during the founding era.
 This collection of documents will be regularly updated as more material is discovered within the Gilder Lehrman Collection.

 This transcription opportunity is part of the Gilder Lehrman Institute’s Black Lives in the Founding Era project, which restores to view the lives and works of a wide array of African Americans in the period 1760 to 1800.
 We encourage you to read more about the project here.